Reactive-Network/reactive-smart-contract-demos/README.md

 ### Basic Demo

 [Basic Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/basic) is the starting point for understanding how Reactive Network works.
-This demo shows the core pattern behind Reactive Contracts: a contract on an origin chain emits an event, a Reactive contract on Reactive Network detects that event, and a callback is sent to a contract on a destination chain.
+A contract on an origin chain emits an event, a Reactive Contract detects it, and a callback is sent to a contract on a destination chain.
 It uses three contracts — `BasicDemoL1Contract.sol` (origin), `BasicDemoL1Callback.sol` (destination), and `BasicDemoReactiveContract.sol` (Reactive) — to walk through this full lifecycle.
 If you're new to Reactive Network, start here.

 ### Cron Demo

-[Cron Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/cron) explains how to implement time-based automation using Reactive Network's built-in cron mechanism.
-Unlike traditional blockchains, where smart contracts can only execute in response to user transactions, Reactive Network's system contract emits cron events at fixed block intervals, essentially giving smart contracts a clock to work with.
-The contract in this demo subscribes to these periodic cron events and performs actions on a schedule, without any external trigger.
-This pattern is useful for tasks like periodic data updates, scheduled reward distributions, or regular health checks on DeFi positions.
+[Cron Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/cron) shows how to implement time-based automation using Reactive Network's built-in cron mechanism.
+The system contract emits cron events at fixed block intervals, giving smart contracts a clock to work with.
+The contract in this demo subscribes to these periodic events and performs actions on a schedule, without any external trigger.
+This pattern is useful for periodic data updates, scheduled reward distributions, or regular health checks on DeFi positions.

-### Hyperlane Demo

-[Hyperlane Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/hyperlane) connects Base Mainnet and Reactive Mainnet using the [Hyperlane](https://www.hyperlane.xyz/) protocol for two-way cross-chain messaging without relying on centralized off-chain relayers or Reactive's default callback proxy.
-It uses two contracts: `HyperlaneOrigin.sol`, deployed on Base, which emits trigger events and receives incoming messages via a trusted Hyperlane mailbox; and `HyperlaneReactive.sol`, deployed on Reactive, which listens for those events and can send messages back through Hyperlane.
-Messages flow in both directions, either automatically in response to events or triggered manually by the contract owner.
-This shows how Reactive Network can integrate with external messaging protocols for flexible cross-chain communication.

 ### Uniswap V2 Stop Order Demo

-[Uniswap V2 Stop Order Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/uniswap-v2-stop-order) implements automated stop orders on Uniswap V2 liquidity pools.
-A Reactive contract monitors exchange rate changes on a Uniswap V2 pair by subscribing to its on-chain sync events.
-When the rate crosses a user-defined threshold, the Reactive contract triggers a callback to a destination chain contract (`UniswapDemoStopOrderCallback.sol`) that executes the swap.
-This is a practical DeFi use case: stop-loss and take-profit orders that work automatically, without requiring the user to watch the market or run a bot.
+[Uniswap V2 Stop Order Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/uniswap-v2-stop-order) implements a decentralized stop-loss order for a Uniswap V2 trading pair.
+A Reactive Contract monitors the pair's `Sync` events and tracks reserve changes.
+When the exchange rate drops below a user-defined threshold, it triggers a callback to a destination chain contract that executes the swap through the Uniswap V2 Router and returns the proceeds to the user.

 ### Uniswap V2 Stop-Loss & Take-Profit Orders Demo

-[Uniswap V2 Stop-Loss & Take-Profit Orders Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/uniswap-v2-stop-take-profit-order) shows how to automate both stop-loss and take-profit strategies using Reactive Contracts.
-A personal Reactive Contract subscribes to `Sync` events from a Uniswap V2 pair and monitors reserve changes.
-When a user-defined price threshold is crossed, the Reactive Contract emits a callback that triggers the swap on the destination chain.
-Each user deploys their own contracts, ensuring isolated order management and full control over execution.
-This demo demonstrates event-driven trade automation without relying on off-chain bots.
+[Uniswap V2 Stop-Loss & Take-Profit Orders Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/uniswap-v2-stop-take-profit-order) extends the stop order pattern with support for both stop-loss and take-profit strategies, full order lifecycle management, and per-user contract isolation.
+A personal Reactive Contract subscribes to `Sync` events, dynamically manages pair subscriptions as orders are created and completed, and monitors reserve changes against each order's threshold — below for stop-loss, above for take-profit.
+Orders can be paused, resumed, or cancelled at any time.

+### Approval Magic Demo

+[Approval Magic Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/approval-magic) shows how a single `approve()` transaction can automatically trigger a cross-chain exchange or swap.
+An `ApprovalListener` Reactive Contract monitors ERC-20 approval events and subscription changes from an `ApprovalService` registry.
+When an approval targets a subscribed contract, the listener triggers a callback that transfers the approved tokens and completes the trade — either a direct token-for-ETH exchange or a token-for-token swap via Uniswap V2.

+### Hyperlane Demo

+[Hyperlane Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/hyperlane) connects Base Mainnet and Reactive Mainnet using the [Hyperlane](https://www.hyperlane.xyz/) protocol for two-way cross-chain messaging without relying on centralized off-chain relayers. `HyperlaneOrigin.sol` on Base emits trigger events and receives incoming messages via a Hyperlane mailbox; `HyperlaneReactive.sol` on Reactive listens for those events and can send messages back through Hyperlane.
+The demo supports three messaging patterns: direct send, trigger with callback, and trigger from Base.

 ### Aave Liquidation Protection Demo

-[Aave Liquidation Protection Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/aave-liquidation-protection) shows how to automate position protection on Aave using Reactive Contracts.
-A personal Reactive Contract subscribes to periodic CRON events and triggers health checks for a user’s lending position.
-When the user’s health factor drops below a defined threshold, the system executes protection measures on the destination chain — depositing additional collateral, repaying debt, or both.
-The callback contract calculates the required amount and performs the interaction with Aave.
-This demo demonstrates time-based, event-driven liquidation protection without manual monitoring or external bots, with each user deploying their own isolated protection setup.
+[Aave Liquidation Protection Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/aave-liquidation-protection) automates position protection on Aave using Reactive Contracts.
+A personal Reactive Contract subscribes to periodic CRON events and triggers health checks for a user's lending position.
+When the health factor drops below a defined threshold, the system executes protection measures on the destination chain — depositing additional collateral, repaying debt, or both.
+Each user deploys their own isolated protection setup.

+### Leverage Loop Demo

+[Leverage Loop Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/leverage-loop) automates leveraged looping on Aave V3 using Reactive Contracts.
+The user deposits collateral into a personal smart account, and a Reactive Contract detects the deposit and runs the loop automatically — borrow, swap via Uniswap V3, supply, repeat — until the target health factor is reached or the maximum iteration count is hit.
+The Reactive Contract calculates safe borrow amounts at each step using real-time USD values and enforces minimum thresholds to avoid dust-sized borrows.

+### Automated Prediction Market Demo

+[Automated Prediction Market Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/automated-prediction-market) implements a prediction market with automated payouts.
+Users create a question, participants buy shares in different outcomes, and a multisig resolves the result.
+Once the `PredictionResolved` event is emitted, a Reactive Contract detects it and triggers batch distribution of winnings to all participants — no manual intervention or off-chain services required.

-### Approval Magic Demo
+### Gasless Cross-Chain Atomic Swap Demo

-[Approval Magic Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/approval-magic) shows how Reactive Contracts can automate token approvals and trigger cross-chain exchanges without manual intervention.
-It uses a subscription-based model where users register with an `ApprovalService.sol` contract, and an `ApprovalListener.sol` Reactive contract watches for ERC-20 approval events on-chain.
-When an approval is detected, the system can automatically initiate a token swap or exchange on behalf of the user.
-This demonstrates how event-driven automation can simplify multi-step DeFi workflows that would normally require users to submit several transactions by hand.
+[Gasless Cross-Chain Atomic Swap Demo](https://github.com/Reactive-Network/reactive-smart-contract-demos/tree/main/src/demos/gasless-cross-chain-atomic-swap) enables trustless token exchanges between two blockchains without bridges or custodians.
+Two users initiate and acknowledge a swap on their respective chains, deposit tokens, and a Reactive Contract orchestrates the entire process — syncing state, confirming deposits, and triggering completion on both chains automatically.
+The swap is atomic: it either completes for both parties or doesn't happen at all.
+Users only pay gas on their own chain.

 ## Deployment Instructions

 ### Environment Setup

-To set up `foundry` environment, run:
+To set up the Foundry environment, run:

 ```bash
 curl -L https://foundry.paradigm.xyz | bash